mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-So this is quite powerful, what this is saying is you can describe the kind of things that your service can do and this `subscribe` line is quite interesting: so what that will do is look at your `nginx.conf` and if there's any changes it will automatically refresh your nginx, do a reload basically.
-So in that way you can kind of make changes and seamlessly have them go out live, you can also see a multiple `require` so this kind of stuff is possible as well, you can basically say "well, only do this once both those things are true or in place."

-So that's pretty great, that's the same thing that you had before but you might be saying "ah, that's a lot of work, I've only got one server" but are you saying that you've never done that twice?
-You've never created a user, you've never- maybe you've got a little pattern that you use.
-Basically, by writing it down once, you've got basically repeatable, you've got that consistency, you've got that one canonical resource where you can check this stuff works, you can make sure that "oh yeah, I forgot that needs to have a certain permission", just put it in one place and let that run over all your nodes.
-There's just so much benefit basically from writing this down once but you can also do some real damage: it runs as `root` obviously so you can obviously do a lot of damage if you have `root` in general so you need to make sure that this stuff works.
-So: testing is a big thing.

-So one of the things you can do is, Puppet has a built-in thing, you can just pass `--noop` when you do an `apply` and that's basically going to do a dry run.
-It's going to a sort of fake, a pretend run.
-This is kind of good if you want to make changes to config files, what this will do is give you a `diff` of the changes it would've made but it's still quite limited because there isn't really a good way for it to predict what's going to happen if you've installed a gem or a package.
-If you're doing anything with `exec` there's no real way for Puppet to, you know, pretend to have done it.
-So it's quite limited but it's a nice thing to have in your toolbox basically.

-What's more interesting is Vagrant and using Vagrant.
-So -- great logo -- Gareth's going to talk a bit more about this so I won't talk- dwell on it too much.
-If you're not familiar with Vagrant, it's a RubyGem for managing virtual machines with Oracle's VirtualBox and what you can basically do is have a fake live node on your machine so let's say you run, you know, RedHat in production; you could have like a little VM of a server and then you can use Puppet to provision it locally.
-You can test stuff out on there, see if stuff blows up; I mean, it's really great, really quite powerful.

-You have a thing called a `Vagrantfile` and you just have- it has built-in support for provisioning with Puppet and with Chef and you can just have stuff set up like this:
+This is quite powerful as it describes the functionality of the service (whether it supports restarting natively, whether it can report its own status, etc.) and also sets up a special type of dependency in the `subscribe` parameter.
+By subscribing to the nginx configuration file, this service will automatically reload when any change to the configuration is made.
+This means that the web server can be tweaked and dependent services seamlessly reloaded without any need to run `init.d` scripts.
+You can also see a `require` dependency with more than one resource showing that you can have multiple dependencies at once.

+Now that is complete, you might be thinking that it is a lot of work and maybe you only have one server, so what's the point?
+I would simply ask if there was no part of that you have ever done twice; have you never had to create users or use the same directory structure more than once?
+If you have any sort of "best practices" for your server setup, would they not benefit from being documented in some way?
+What if that documentation took the form of a Puppet manifest or a Chef cookbook?
+If you have that then you have your one canonical source of information about your infrastructure, you can correct any mistakes in one place and watch it roll out across all your nodes and you can subject your infrastructure to normal code workflows: versioning, code review, etc. *[NB: versioning is something I neglected to mention during my presentation but it is important to mention now.]*

+Puppet is obviously very powerful and, as with anything that runs as `root`, the possibility for damage is great.
+Therefore, it is important to be able to test your Puppet manifests before they are applied to live servers.

+Puppet ships with a `--noop` flag you can use with `puppet apply` that will effectively do a dry-run of your changes.
+If you are using the `file` resource, for example, it will show you a diff of the changes it would have made without actually modifying the original files.
+While this can be useful as a sanity check, it falls down when doing anything slightly more involved as it is not really possible for Puppet to predict what state your system will be in after installing new software or running an arbitrary `exec` resource.

+A much more thorough way to test your configuration is to make use of [Vagrant][].
+If you're not familiar with it, Vagrant is a RubyGem for managing virtual machines using [Oracle's VirtualBox](http://www.virtualbox.org/).
+Using this, you can effectively have one of your live servers set up as a virtual machine running on your development machine and then run your manifests against it.
+In this way you can see what effect your changes would have on a running system.

+To make use of Puppet, you modify a file named `Vagrantfile` to point it at your modules and manifests:

 {% highlight ruby %}
 config.vm.provision :puppet do |puppet|